 EDTE 233.
 Teaching Problem-Solving with Educational Technology.
-Examines the theoretical presuppositions underlying the use of educational technology to teach problem-solving, conditions under which problem-solving opportunities are likely to arise, computer programming as a problem-solving medium and the potential of software programs designed to teach problemsolving skills.
+Examines the theoretical presuppositions underlying the use of educational technology to teach problem-solving, conditions under which problem-solving opportunities are likely to arise, computer programming as a problem-solving medium and the potential of software programs designed to teach problem-solving skills.
 Includes Internet-based problem-solving and principles of distributed learning.
-Prerequisite: EDTE 230 or EDTE 231; or EDTE 330A and EDTE 330B; or equivalent.
+Prerequisite: EDTE 232 or equivalent.
 3 units.

 EDTE 234.
-Curriculum and Staff Development with
+Curriculum and Staff Development with Educational Technology.

-Educational Technology.
 Provides the student with an in-depth understanding of the principles and processes of analyzing curriculum for the purpose of integrating educational technology at the classroom, school and district levels.
 Students will analyze curricula, identify appropriate technology applications, and create plans for establishing, monitoring, and evaluating technology-based programs.
 Special emphasis will be placed on professional development.
 Prerequisite: EDTE 232 or equivalent.
 3 units.

 EDTE 235.
-Enhancing Curriculum with Multimedia and the
+Enhancing Curriculum with Multimedia and the Web.

-Web.
 Provides the student with an in-depth understanding of the principles of multimedia and web-based design.
 Students will apply these principles to developing curriculum for the technology-infused classroom.
-Intensive hands-on experience in the development of Web and multimedia including video based on principles of human information processing and aesthetics.
+Intensive hands-on experience in the development of web and multimedia including video based on principles of human information processing and aesthetics.
 Prerequisite: EDTE 232 or equivalent.
 3 units.